AA Sponsor

 AA has been instrumental in helping countless individuals achieve and maintain sobriety from alcohol.
 It has a long history of providing support and a sense of community for people recovering from alcohol addiction.
 While it may not be the right approach for everyone, it has been effective for many in their journey toward sobriety and a healthier life.

-What Does An AA Sponsor Do?
+What Does a Sponsor Do?

-You may be thinking, what does an AA sponsor do?
 Here are some responsibilities of an AA sponsor:

 Mentorship: A sponsor provides guidance and support to the sponsee by sharing their own experiences in recovery.
 They offer insights into the 12-step program, help the sponsee work through the steps, and provide practical advice for living a sober life.